-Intracellular signalling via these receptors is crucial for the proliferation and survival of endothelial cells and perivascular cells (pericytes and vascular smooth muscle cells).1 Nintedanib competitively binds to the adenosine triphosphate (ATP) binding pocket of these receptors, in the cleft between the NH2- and the COOH-terminal lobes of the kinase domain.8 Nintedanib also inhibits Fms-like tyrosine protein kinase (Flt)-3, lymphocyte-specific tyrosine protein kinase (Lck), proto-oncogene tyrosine protein kinase Src (Src) and Abelson tyrosine protein kinase (Abl).8,12 By binding to these receptors and blocking intracellular signalling, nintedanib hinders the formation of new tumour blood vessels, inhibits vessel maturation and disrupts the maintenance of vascular integrity, which impacts upon tumour growth.6,7,11
+Intracellular signalling via these receptors is crucial for the proliferation and survival of endothelial cells and perivascular cells (pericytes and vascular smooth muscle cells).1 Nintedanib competitively binds to the adenosine triphosphate (ATP) binding pocket of these receptors, in the cleft between the NH2- and the COOH-terminal lobes of the kinase domain.8 By binding to these receptors and blocking intracellular signalling, nintedanib hinders the formation of new tumour blood vessels, inhibits vessel maturation and disrupts the maintenance of vascular integrity, which impacts upon tumour growth.6,7,11

-PDGFR, platelet-derived growth factor receptor; FGFR, fibroblast growth factor receptor; VEGFR, vascular endothelial growth factor receptor.
+FGF, fibroblast growth factor; FGFR, fibroblast growth factor receptor; PDGF, platelet-derived growth factor; PDGFR, platelet-derived growth factor receptor; VEGF, vascular endothelial growth factor; VEGFR, vascular endothelial growth factor receptor.

 Preclinical studies have shown that nintedanib blocks VEGFR-2 activation for up to 32 hours, providing sustained inhibition of receptor activation.8 Preclinical data also show that nintedanib inhibits Akt and MAPK phosphorylation in endothelial and vascular smooth muscle cells and pericytes.
 It also induces rapid changes in tumour perfusion and permeability, as measured by DCE-MRI, in xenograft models of different tumour types.
 The antitumour activity of nintedanib was reported in a number of different tumour xenograft models, including a Calu-6 NSCLC model.
-In addition, the combination of nintedanib with docetaxel or pemetrexed has also been shown to increase antitumour activity in xenograft models.13 Preclinical investigations in MPM showed antitumour activity of nintedanib in cell lines – in which nintedanib inhibited cell proliferation and reduced migratory activity – and in vivo, in a MPM xenograft mouse model.14
+In addition, the combination of nintedanib with docetaxel or pemetrexed has also been shown to increase antitumour activity in xenograft models.12

-Nintedanib does not induce epithelial-to-mesenchymal transition (EMT) and does not induce an invasive phenotype in vitro;15 indeed, it has been shown to potentially reverse EMT in vitro.16
+Nintedanib does not induce epithelial-to-mesenchymal transition (EMT) and does not induce an invasive phenotype in vitro;13 indeed, it has been shown to potentially reverse EMT in vitro.14

-In addition to NSCLC,17 nintedanib has also been investigated in patients with various solid tumours, including MPM,18 colorectal cancer,19 ovarian cancer,20 hepatocellular carcinoma21 and renal cell carcinoma.22
+In addition to NSCLC,15 nintedanib has also been investigated in patients with various solid tumours, including MPM,16,17 colorectal cancer,18 ovarian cancer,19 hepatocellular carcinoma20 and renal cell carcinoma.21

 de Mello RA, et al. Recent Pat Anticancer Drug Discov 2012;7(1):118-31.